jeargle/ecosym/README.md

 ecosym
 ======

-Ecosystem simulator inspired by *A Primer of Ecology* by Nicholas J. Gotelli
+Ecosystem simulator inspired by *A Primer of Ecology* by Nicholas J. Gotelli.
+Ecosym runs basic ecosystem models, e.g. population dynamics under exponential or logistic growth, and plots population over time.
+Multiple models can be active at once, and you can tweak the model parameters to see how they affect things.

 Models